SleepyLark/RidgeRadio/README.md

 Alternatively you can repack the RomFS folder into the game to save some space, however I don't know of a good guide for that.

+# Credit
+* Looping Audio Converter was mainly used to convert the files, specifically [version 1.3](https://www.lakora.us/brawl/loopingaudioconverter/)